 My body remained the same.

 Sure, my stomach’s slightly flabbier.
 My runs feel a little more challenging.
 I probably lost a little bit of fitness.
 But it’s nothing that I can’t get back in a week or so.
 My body hasn’t changed much at all, actually.
-Even after not just skipping 10 days of workouts, but indulging in more treats that usual as well.
+Even after not just skipping exercise for 10 days, but indulging in more treats that usual as well.

 What really changed, though, was my mindset.